Lil Baby – It’s Only Me (Album Review)

 Can you imagine the stress that was felt by the person who made the “Pound Cake” beat?
 “Hey, Tom, can you create a beat that both Jay and Drake could spit their deepest bars over?
 No pressure at all.”
 The reason I say that is because “In A Minute” boasts a flipped version of the “Pound Cake” beat, and as expected, over it, Lil Baby shines like a floor that was cleaned with WD40.

 I love a good hip-hop Cinderella story; the latest one involves Lil Baby.
 According to my unreliable sources, he wasn’t even interested in rapping until a few years ago.
-In “In A Minute,” Baby talks about his come-up, along with his luxurious lifestyle and his competitive nature.
+In “In A Minute,” Baby talks about that, along with his luxurious lifestyle and his competitive nature.
 Based on the determination that he raps with, you can tell that this track really means something to him.

 SONG BY SONG BREAKDOWN